shant24k/Travtor-test-application/README.md

 This application deployed on Netlify with host URL: https://gallant-clarke-28cac0.netlify.app

 And also autodeployment is enabled for the main branch.
 So, that any successful commits to main branch will trigger the deployment and thanks to Netlify  gets publishd & live in few minutes.

+Deployment logs can be traced here: https://app.netlify.com/sites/gallant-clarke-28cac0/deploys

+For each commit github actions pipeline logs can be traced under Actions tab of this repository i.e. https://github.com/shant24k/Travtor-test-application/actions

 ## State Management (NgRX)